Lostes-Burger/MinecraftTcpRouter/README.md

 Then, configure the router to forward incoming connections based on the domain used — and you're good to go!

 All Minecraft traffic will be correctly routed — including server list pings and player connections.
+No need to worry about online mode or other settings - just raw TCP forwarding.

 ### 🔧 Features